Quick Start

 Web API which manages devices and requests printing is provided.

-Other APIs, such
+Other APIs, such as API which configures

-API which acquires printing history, are available.
+status changes and API which acquires printing history, are

-For details, refer to Web API.
+For details, refer to

 Dashboard